“Before going directly to the most popular and exciting things to do in Everest Base Camp trek, let’s describe EBC a little more.”

 But trekking to Everest Base Camp is not a cup of tea, you definitely need lots of planning and effort for this trek.
 And after all those preparations if you miss something to do while trekking then it’s obvious that you’ll regret it for your whole life.

-So, we are here with this blog writing about the most exciting places and things that all trekkers shouldn’t miss while doing the Everest Base Camp trek.
+So, we are here with top 10 most exciting things that all trekkers shouldn’t miss while doing the Everest Base Camp trek.

 To all those trekkers who have been/want to trek EBC, Namche Bazaar might be the first place to come to mind.
 Being the first step closer to Everest Base Camp and Mt.
 Everest, Namche Bazaar is known for being the gateway for Mt.
 Everest.

 Namche Bazaar is dominated by the Tibetan ethnic groups called Sherpa.
 That’s why, the main attraction of this Namche Bazar is Sherpa’s unique culture and tradition, yak and cheese.